acamarata/nself-admin/docs/README.md

 ### Reporting Issues

-Please report security vulnerabilities to security@nself.com.
+Please report security vulnerabilities to our [security policy](SECURITY.md).
 Do not create public issues for security problems.

-See [SECURITY.md](./SECURITY.md) for our security policy.

 ### Best Practices